lin-chen-VA/MDPI_Molecules_2020/README.md

 <p style = "text-align:center;"><img src = "img/MDPI_Molecules_Summary.png" width = "80%"></p>

 #### HBOS
-* <font color="red">detection.py</font>, calcualte the HBOS score for each residue of proteins in a folder
+* **detection.py**, calcualte the HBOS score for each residue of proteins in a folder

 * Used to identify the potential anomalous residue in proteins